srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 This situation is to some extent determined by the order in which Coresight and ADI appeared in history.
 It should be clear that the introduction of Coresight is to address the issue of debugging multi-core architectures that first appeared in ARM 11.
 Prior to this, the debug feature defined by the Arm architecture was sufficient to handle single core debugging scenarios, and the debug interface at that time was entirely based on the JTAG scan chain approach.

 That is to say, ADI existed before the advent of Coresight.
 After the emergence of Coresight, Arm did not simply merge it into Coresight in order to achieve forward compatibility with ADI.
 In this way, ADI is architecturally compatible with the emerging multi-core Core sight architecture and the so-called legacy scan chain based (non-Coresight) architectures of ARM7 and ARM9.
-The former uses MEM-AP access in ADI, while the latter uses JTAG-AP access, which is also one of the meanings of the AP topology diagram in ADI documents.
+The former uses MEM-AP access in ADI, while the latter uses JTAG-AP access, which is also one of the meanings of the AP topology diagram in ADI documents, as shown in the following Figure 0-1.

 ![Figure 0-1](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/0-1.png)
-<font size=2 >Figure 0-1 DAP topology in ADI</font>

 On the contrary, the scope of the Coresight architecture includes a DAP implementation that conforms to the ADI architecture.
 That is, the Coresight architecture stipulates that its components must be debugged using the ADI component's port, while the ADI architecture indicates that the implementation of the ADI architecture may not necessarily be used to debug Coresight components.

-Below is a simplified debug function block diagram in SoC to illustrate the scope of responsibility and relationships between the ARM ARM/Coresight/ADI architectures in a real system.
+The following Figure 0-2 depicts a simplified section of the debug function in SoC, which illustrates the scope of responsibility and relationships between the Arm ARM/Coresight/ADI architectures in a real system.

 ![Figure 0-2](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/0-2.png)
-<font color=#C0C0C0 >Figure 0-2 Debug architecture in a real system</font>

 As shown in the caption, the three main colors in this schematic represent the implementation of the three architecture definitions.
 The debug/trace unit functions within the Core are defined by Arm ARM, such as debug breakpoint/watchpoint or ETM/ETE implementations, but their special markings in the graph indicate that they have a series of registers (PIDx/CIDx) defined by Core to support the topology detection of the Coresight system.